ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ## Transparency Service

-An important function of a Transparency Service is to maintain Registration Policies for the Append-only Log.
+Transparency Services MUST feature an Append-only Log.
 The Append-only Log is the verifiable data structure which registers Signed Statements and supports the production of Receipts.

 All Transparency Services MUST expose APIs for the registration of Signed Statements and issuance of Receipts.

 Transparency Services MAY support additional APIs for auditing, for instance, to query the history of Signed Statements.

-Typically a Transparency Services has a single Issuer identity which is present in the `iss` claim of Receipts for that service.
+Typically a Transparency Service has a single Issuer identity which is present in the `iss` claim of Receipts for that service.

 Multi-tenant support can be enabled through the use of identifiers in the `iss` claim, for example, `ts.example` may have a distinct Issuer identity for each sub domain, such as `customer1.ts.example` and `customer2.ts.example`.

+### Registration Policies

+Registration Policies refer to additional checks over and above the Mandatory Registration Checks that are performed before a Signed Statement is registered to an Append-only Log, and a corresponding Receipt becomes available.

+Transparency Services MUST maintain Registration Policies which govern whether or not a given Signed Statement is eligible for registration.

+Registration Policies MUST be made transparent and available to all clients of the Transparency Service by registering them as Signed Statements on the Append-only Log and providing a means of fetching and verifying the corresponding Transparent Statement.

+Transparency Services MUST reject and attempt to register Signed Statements until at least one Registration Policy is registered.

+Registration Policies MAY be empty, meaning that the Transparency Service only promises to enforce the Mandatory Registration Checks.

+#### Mandatory Registration Checks

+Transparency Services MUST, at a minimum, perform the following checks before registering a Signed Statement:
+* Ensure that at least one relevant Registration Policy is registered, and apply the rules contained within
+* Authenticate the Issuer of the Signed Statement

+To authenticate the Issuer of the Signed Statement the Transparency Service MUST refer to a trust anchor as defined in {{RFC6024}}: "A trust anchor represents an authoritative entity via a public key and associated data.
+The public key is used to verify digital signatures, and the associated data is used to constrain the types of information for which the trust anchor is authoritative."

+Typical representations of a trust anchor include certificates or raw public keys.

+Before a Signed Statement is registered, the trust anchor used to verify its Issuer MUST be registered with the Transparency Service (e.g., via a registered Registration Policy, or as its own registered Signed Statement, or via an out-of-band enrollment process).

+The `x5t` and `kid` Claims in the protected header of Signed Statements can be used as hints for discovering trust anchors.

+This specification leaves implementation, encoding and documentation of Registration Policies to the operator of the Transparency Service.

-### Initialization {#ts-initialization}
+### Initialization and bootstrapping {#ts-initialization}

+Since
 The Append-only Log is empty when the Transparency Service is initialized.
 The first entry that is added to the Append-only Log MUST be a Signed Statement including key material.
 The second set of entries are Signed Statements for additional domain-specific Registration Policy.
 The third set of entries are Signed Statements for Artifacts.
 From here on a Transparency Service can check Signed Statements on registration via policy (that is at minimum, key material and typically a Registration Policy) and is therefore in a reliable state to register Signed Statements about Artifacts or a new Registration Policy.

-### Registration Policies

-Registration Policies refer to the checks that are performed before a Signed Statement is registered to an Append-only Log, and a corresponding Receipt becomes available.

-As a minimum, a Transparency Service MUST authenticate the Issuer of Signed Statements, which requires a trust anchor in the form of an already registered Signed Statement including key material (see {{ts-initialization}}).
-As defined in {{RFC6024}}, "A trust anchor represents an authoritative entity via a public key and associated data.
-The public key is used to verify digital signatures, and the associated data is used to constrain the types of information for which the trust anchor is authoritative."
-Typical representations of a trust anchor include certificates or raw public keys.

-The `x5t` and `kid` Claims in the protected header of Signed Statements can be used as hints for discovering trust anchors.
-Before a Registration Policy is used to decide if a Signed Statement is registered, the policy MUST be registered.
-Before a Signed Statement is registered, the trust anchor used to verify it MUST be registered (e.g., via a registered Registration Policy).
-In order to register a trust anchor, the trust anchor MUST be converted to a Signed Statement with a matching content type Claim.
 During initialization of a Transparency Service, the first Signed Statements registered will be for a trust anchor that is not validated by any Registration Policy.

-Transparency Services MUST specify their supported signature algorithms in their Registration Policies.

-This specification leaves implementation, encoding and documentation of Registration Policies to the operator of the Transparency Service.

 ### Append-only Log